joannakl/cs102/labs/lab3.markdown

 __This lab uses Java 11.
 It does not matter if the version of Java installed on your own system is different.__

+### Submissions on Gradescope

+You should submit the answers to Part 1 (and hopefully all other parts) on Gradescope.
+If you end up working with a group, you can make a single submission and add your group members names afterwards.

+The actual scores do not matter.
+We just want to make sure you are making progress through the course material.

 ### Part 1

 <span class="strong">Complete this part based on reading the documentation (NOT the source code).</span>